cyber-evangelists/ai-doc-summarisation/readme.md

 # Main.py

-It serves as the entry point of the application, there are 3 endpoints in this project.
+It serves as the entry point of the application, there are 4 endpoints in this project.
+1) /login
+2) /signup
+3) /credits
+4) /summarize

+User data has been saved in Mongodb

 # Login
 For login purpose